joshamilton/argonaut/README.md

 ```

 ## Pipeline output
 All of the output from the programs run in the pipeline pipeline will be located in the out directory specified in params.yaml.
+The pipeline produces the following labeled directories depending on configurations:
+* short read qc
+* long read qc
+* assembly
+* polish
+* purge
+* scaffold
+* assembly qc
+* output
+* pipeline info

 Information about interpreting output is located in the [output](docs/output.md) section.

 ## Credits
 emilytrybulec/genomeassembly was originally written by Emily Trybulec.